bar-assistant/docs/docs/setup/source-install.md

 Bar Assistant is made with [Laravel](https://laravel.com), you can check out [default laravel requirements here](https://laravel.com/docs/deployment).
 A few extra prerequisites are:

 - You have `git` installed
-- You have installed PHP >= 8.2 with required extensions:
+- You have installed PHP >= 8.3 with the following extensions:
+    - ffi
+    - opcache
-    - Imagick Extension
+    - redis
-    - OPCache Extension
+    - zip
-    - Redis Extension
+    - sqlite
-    - Zip Extension
+    - bcmath
-    - Sqlite Extension
+    - int
 - You have [Composer](https://getcomposer.org) installed
-- You have Sqlite3 installed
+- You have `sqlite3` installed
-- You have Redis server instance running
+- (Optional) You have Redis server instance running
-- (Optional) You have one of the supported [search](https://laravel.com/docs/10.x/scout) servers.
-(Meilisearch recommended, Algoila and Database should work but not tested thoroughly)
+- (Optional) You have one of the supported [search](https://laravel.com/docs/scout) servers.

 After cloning the repository, do the following: